Why Is My Dump Cake Still Powdery?

 Fruit-Based Dump Cakes

-For an extra touch, consider adding a crumbly topping or a sprinkle of cinnamon to the fruit filling.
+Add a crumbly topping or a sprinkle of cinnamon to the fruit filling for an extra touch.
 These little additions can take your fruit dump cake to the next level, making it even more mouthwatering.

 Chocolate Variations

-If you’re a chocolate lover, why not try a chocolate dump cake?
-Swap out the fruit filling for a rich chocolate fudge sauce or even chocolate chips.
-Adding a bit of cocoa powder to the cake mix can enhance the chocolate flavor as well.
-Pairing the chocolate dump cake with a scoop of ice cream or whipped cream can make for an indulgent treat.
+Why not try a chocolate dump cake if you’re a chocolate lover?
+Swap out the fruit filling for a rich chocolate fudge sauce or chocolate chips.
+Adding a bit of cocoa powder to the cake mix can also enhance the chocolate flavor.
+Pairing the chocolate dump cake with a scoop of ice or whipped cream can make for an indulgent treat.

 Holiday-Themed Dump Cakes